Head of Target Rifle | Epsom College

 Pension

-Life Assurance: Members who are automatically enrolled or who choose to opt into the College Pension Scheme will be provided with life assurance cover at two x contractual annual basic salary at no cost to the employee;
+Life Assurance Cover: Members who are automatically enrolled or who choose to opt into the College Pension Scheme will be provided with life assurance cover at two x contractual annual basic salary at no cost to the employee.

-Health Care Plan: Private health care plan offered to staff subject to qualifying conditions;
+Health Care Plan: Offered to staff subject to qualifying conditions

-In compliance with statutory safeguarding regulations, the post will be offered subject to receipt of satisfactory written references, pre-placement medical assessment, proof of appropriate qualifications, a check of online search engines and websites of publicly available information that does not identify the candidate as potentially unsuitable to work within a school setting, a satisfactory Enhanced Disclosure from the Disclosure and Barring Service and overseas police check if appropriate, as well as confirmation that the successful candidate is able to work in the UK.
-Prior to interview, an online search of internet search engines, websites and other publicly available and accessible platforms to ascertain applicant’s suitability to work within a school environment will be undertaken on candidates that have been shortlisted.
+In compliance with statutory safer recruitment regulations, the post will be offered subject to receipt of satisfactory written references, pre-placement medical assessment, proof of appropriate qualifications, a check of online search engines and websites of publicly available information that does not identify the candidate as potentially unsuitable to work within a school setting, a satisfactory Enhanced Disclosure from the Disclosure and Barring Service and overseas police check if appropriate, as well as confirmation that the successful candidate is able to work in the UK.
+Prior to interview an online search of internet search engines, websites and other publicly available platforms to ascertain applicant’s suitability to work within a school environment will be undertaken on applicants that have been shortlisted.
 Please note whilst the Enhanced DBS check will be paid by the College if an overseas police check is required it will be at the cost of the successful applicant.

 Application

 Applicants are required to complete the Application for Employment Form available from our website www.epsomcollege.org.uk.
-To comply with safeguarding statutory procedures when working in a school, CVs will not be accepted.
+To comply with safeguarding statutory procedures when working in a school, CVs cannot be accepted.
 Applicants should refer to the Recruitment, Selection and Disclosure and the safeguarding policies on the College website.

 Applications will be assessed in order of receipt and interviews and subsequent appointment may occur at any stage after applications are received.
 Please apply as soon as possible.